hawkv6/generic-processor/docs/processors/telemetry-to-arango.md

 ![Original Jitter and Packet Loss Metrics](../images/original_metrics.png) |  ![Normalized Jitter and Packet Loss Metrics](../images/normalized_metrics.png)

 ## Prerequisites
-Ensure you have the Kafka, Influx and Kafka up and running.
+Ensure you have Jalapeno's Kafka, Influx and Arago DB up and running.
 For further documentation look at the [deployment guide](https://github.com/hawkv6/deployment) to install and configure the K8S resources.

 ## Configuration

 The following configuration parameters are required for the telemetry to Arango processor.
+An example configuration can be found in the [`config`](../../config/) folder.

 ### Input Configuration